LLM App Store Analysis: A Vision and Roadmap: Data collection and preprocessing

 \subsection{LLM app metadata}

 LLM app metadata plays a crucial role in helping users navigate the LLM app store, providing essential information about each app to facilitate discovery, understanding, and comparison.
 The \textbf{app name} and \textbf{creator} are fundamental pieces of metadata, allowing users to identify and attribute each app to its respective developer.
-A detailed \textbf{description} of the app's purpose and features is essential for users to grasp the app's intended use case and capabilities quickly.

-\textbf{Capabilities} provide users with a clear understanding of the app's functionalities.
+A detailed \textbf{description} of the app's purpose and features is essential for users to grasp the app's intended use case and capabilities quickly. \textbf{Capabilities} provide users with a clear understanding of the app's functionalities.
 They can include a wide range of features, such as web browsing, which enables the app to access and retrieve information from the internet; image generation, allowing users to create visual content through the app; and code interpretation, enabling the app to understand and execute programming languages.
 Other potential capabilities include speech generation, video generation, etc.

-\textbf{Categories} group LLM apps by their primary function or domain, such as productivity, entertainment, or education. \textbf{Tags} provide more granular information about the app's features, use cases, or compatibility.
-For example, tags may indicate whether an app is suitable for beginners, works offline, or integrates with specific platforms.
-The \textbf{updated time} informs users about the app's currency, ensuring they can access the latest features and content.

-\textbf{Sample chats} showcase the app's conversational abilities, response quality, and potential use cases, giving users a realistic preview of what to expect. \textbf{Frequently Asked Questions (FAQs)} constitute a critical component that systematically addresses prevalent user inquiries.
-It provides quick answers to common queries about the app's functionality, limitations, and best practices.
+\textbf{Categories} organize LLM apps according to their primary function or domain, such as productivity, entertainment, or education. \textbf{Tags} offer more specific details about the app's features, use cases, or compatibility.
+For instance, tags might indicate whether an app is beginner-friendly, supports multiple languages, or specializes in code generation.
+The \textbf{updated time} keeps users informed about the app's recency, ensuring they have access to the latest features and content. \textbf{Sample chats} demonstrate the app's conversational capabilities, response quality, and potential applications, providing users with a realistic preview of the experience. \textbf{Frequently Asked Questions (FAQs)} serve as a crucial component that methodically addresses common user inquiries.
+This segment offers concise answers to typical questions about the app's functionality, limitations, and recommended practices.